abhinav841/Calculator/README.md

 1. (√5×√5 - 5) doesn't give 0 in Microsoft Calculator
 2. 1/(√11×√11 - 11) results in calculation timeout instead of zero division error in Realme Calculator
+3. 1/(((√2)^(√2))^(√2)-2) doesn't give ComplexInfinity Error in MathDa as it gives in a 1÷0 case

 This was only to give you an idea of what we are aiming at.

-Scientific Calculators do simplify the expression and I have not found any inaccuracy in them till now.

 Inaccuracy in rational decimals is easy to get rid of by handling them as fractions.
-So the real quest for us is handling irrationals!
+The real quest is handling irrationals!